google-research/language/README.md

-# Language
+# Google AI Language

 Shared repository for open-sourced projects from the [Google AI Language](https://ai.google/research/teams/language/) team.

-Please check back later for updates.
+This is not an official Google product.